bin-guo/bin-guo.github.io/index.md

 Please share with senior undergraduate students who may be interested.
 List of eligible counties can be found here: [https://lnkd.in/ekxKGkAF](https://lnkd.in/ekxKGkAF).
 -->

+My paper has been published in the top journal, "Journal of Parallel and Distributed Computing" (JPDC).
+This international journal is directed to researchers, engineers, educators, managers, programmers, and users of computers who have particular interests in parallel processing and/or distributed computing.

+- Guo, Bin; Sekerinski, Emil.
+"New Concurrent Order Maintenance Data Structure" JPDC(2026). [full paper](publication/JPDC/order-maint.pdf)

 # About Me
 I am an assistant professor at the Computer Science Department of [Trent University](https://www.trentu.ca/cois/) starting in Jan.
 2024.
 Also, I am an adjunct assistant professor at the Computing & Software Department of [McMaster University](https://www.eng.mcmaster.ca/cas/).
 Before that, I was a postdoctoral fellow at [McMaster University](https://dailynews.mcmaster.ca/) from May 2023 to Dec.
 2023.
 I obtained my Ph.D. degree in Computer Science from [McMaster University](https://dailynews.mcmaster.ca/) in May 2023.
 I obtained my Master's degree in Applied Computer Science from [Winnipeg University](https://www.uwinnipeg.ca/) in May 2018.